 Arts and Culture

 At NTU we are enjoying thinking of new ways to experience culture.
-Open to all students, we’ll be offering a variety of cultural and creative activities and events to enjoy both face-to-face, virtually and a combination via our Curated & Created programme.
+Open to all students, we will be offering a variety of cultural and creative activities and events to enjoy both face-to-face, virtually and a combination via our Curated & Created programme.

 WRAP – Writing, Reading and Pleasure

-October will see the launch of WRAP, a new programme of events and activities for students, focused around writing and reading for pleasure.
+WRAP is a programme of events and activities for students, focused around writing and reading for pleasure.
 Delivered in close partnership with our friends at Nottingham UNESCO City of Literature, WRAP celebrates all kinds of words and all kinds of individual and collective voices.

 Metronome, NTU's public live performance venue, will return with a full programme of events as soon as government guidelines permit.
 It has already taken part in a government pilot of a socially distanced comedy night which was also live streamed.